htutuncu/Homework-Projects/README.md

 # Catalog:
 This C++ project creates a catalog of given musics,books and movies information.
 The project is about exception handling and STL classes.

+# The Skyline Problem:
+I wrote a Java program which solves a problem known as The Skyline Problem.I used Java GUI and visualized the Skyline view.
+I used HashMap and TreeSet data structures.